Benson-Genomics-Lab/TRF/README.md

 ## License ##
 Tandem Repeats Finder
 Copyright (C) 1999-2020 Gary Benson

-This file is part of the Tandem Repeats Finder (TRF) program.

 TRF is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as